About Yen Finder

 For different currencies, the gap varies:

-Street wins consistently β€” for rare currencies (TWD, VND), the gap is even larger because banks carry less inventory and apply wider spreads.
+Street tends to win consistently — for rarer currencies (TWD, VND), the gap is usually larger because banks carry less inventory and apply wider spreads.
+Exact spreads vary by shop and day, so check the live rate.

 What about Wise, Revolut, and other digital cards?